Aviation Law Arizona

 But the Aviation Disaster Family Assistance Act does not just regulate airlines – it also sets forth guidelines for aviation attorneys.
 Airplane crash lawyers are not allowed to contact plane crash victims or families of plane crash victims regarding the initiation of a personal injury or wrongful death action until 45 days have elapsed since the accident.

-At the law firm of Slack & Davis, our airplane crash attorneys have the utmost respect for the Aviation Disaster Family Assistance Act and for anyone affected by the tragedy of a plane crash.
+At the law firm of Slack Davis Sanger, our airplane crash attorneys have the utmost respect for the Aviation Disaster Family Assistance Act and for anyone affected by the tragedy of a plane crash.
 We are committed to handling every case with sensitivity, compassion, and respect.
 If you have been the victim of a plane crash or you have lost a family member, please reach out to our legal team for further assistance by contacting us immediately at 800-455-8686 to learn more about how we can help you through this difficult time.